Ekito/reactiveweather-android/README.md

-# A reactive android weather app
+# Making your Android API reactive

+> see article on ekito's website : https://www.ekito.fr/people/making-android-api-reactive/

 > This is about a transformation: finding a way of writing a reactive android API with RxJava/RxAndroid from its imperative version.
 It could be easily applied to any project that work with multiple flux of data.

-Let’s take a simple app, the weather app (sources available on github).
-Android app used for the article : https://www.ekito.fr/people/making-android-api-reactive/
+Here is the source code for the weather app.

 The android project contains 2 modules :
 - app (the weather app itself)